 Homework is an integral component of the instructional day and is designed to reinforce skills taught.
 Each teacher determines the length of homework assignments.
 All of our students are encouraged to read each evening.

-Instruction is standards-based following the Arizona 2010 Standards with teachers using adopted textbooks and materials.
+Instruction is standards-based following the Arizona 2021 standards with teachers using adopted textbooks and materials.
 A wide range of support materials and technology resources are used to support instruction.
-Please refer to Arizona State Standards through the http://www.azed.gov/ website.
-Parents may also visit http://www2.mpsaz.org/curriculum/parents for grade specific information.
+Please refer to Arizona State Standards through the https://www.azed.gov/ website.
+Parents may also visit https://www2.mpsaz.org/curriculum/parents for grade specific information.

-Newsletter is issued each Monday to all families.
-This means of communication is a joint effort of the school and PTO, and includes school, district, and community news.
+Hale Happenings is issued to all families through SchoolMessenger, Hale Website, and Peachjar.
+This means of communication includes school, district, and community news.

 Notebooks and Supplies Top